-No wonder we are seeing teenagers and twenty somethings YOLOing their life savings into meme stocks.
+No wonder we are seeing teenagers YOLOing their life savings into meme stocks on Robinhood.
 They are gambling.
 Because gambling is the only way you’re going to make $231,000 CASH in 3 years.
-But 99% of gamblers lose.
+But 99% of gamblers lose (and 86% of day traders).
 And the 1% of winners touting their windfall is promising hope where there is none to be found.

 Just like the lessons most non-investors might take away from the Gamestop saga which I wrote about here.